It’s located within the castle. Iga Ueno City is famous for its ninjas, Iga Ueno Castle, and as the birthplace of the poet Matsuo Basho.

 At the age of 29, Matsuo Basho resolved to journey to Tokyo and dedicated his first collection of poems, “Kaiohohi” to Sugawara Shrine.

+Throughout the town, there are various danjiri warehouses.
 The danjiri festival of Ueno Tenjin Matsuri is also registered as a UNESCO Intangible Cultural Heritage.

 There are photos of danjiris from information boards seen around the town.